Word to DITA Conversion FAQ

 <?xml version="1.0" encoding="UTF-8"?> <refactoringOperationDescriptor xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://www.oxygenxml.com/ns/xmlRefactoring" id="op_qzq_y2x_nsb" name="Post-processing Batch Documents Converter"> <description>Post-process the resulting DITA documents from the Word conversion using the Batch Documents Converter add-on.</description> <script type="XSLT" href="batch-converter-post-processing.xsl"/> </refactoringOperationDescriptor>

-- Copy these two files into a folder scanned by Oxygen XML Editor when it loads the custom operation.
+- Copy these two files to a folder scanned by Oxygen XML Editor when it loads the custom operation.

-- Apply the new custom operation named "Post-processing Batch Documents Converter" that can be found now into the list of refactoring operations from the "XML Refactoring" dialog.
+- Apply the new custom operation named "Post-processing Batch Documents Converter" that can now be found in the list of refactoring operations from the "XML Refactoring" dialog box.

 How can I configure the styles mapping for paragraphs styled as code blocks?